Xarksass/Bootstrap-Center-Columns/README.md

 # CenterColumns
+## Description
+It's a Bootstrap plugin to help you center columns and galleries.

+### Compatibility
+Only available with the Less version of bootstrap.
+The SASS version will come soon.

 ## Features
 ### .center-column-*breakpoint*-*size*
 Auto calculation of the offset needed to center a group of columns with of size of x columns.